1 climber dead, 2 injured after rockfall on Mount Rainier’s Liberty Ridge route

 One climber died and two others were injured at Mount Rainier after a group got caught in a rockfall on its way to the summit, according to the National Park Service.

 The rocks fell Wednesday night where six climbers were camping at 10,400 feet along Liberty Ridge, a route known for being treacherous.
-The park rangers received a call around 8 p.m. reporting the rockfall.
+Park rangers received a call around 8 p.m. reporting the rockfall.

 They responded in a helicopter Thursday morning and took the most seriously injured climber to Harborview Medical Center in Seattle, according to a statement from the Park Service.
+He was in serious condition Thursday night, according to hospital spokeswoman Susan Gregg.

-A second injured climber was taken to Arbor Health in Morton around 2:30 p.m., and the dead climber was taken to the Pierce County Medical Examiner’s Office, which plans to release the person’s identity.
+A second injured climber was taken to Arbor Health in Morton around 2:30 p.m., and the dead climber was taken to the Pierce County Medical Examiner’s Office, which will release the person’s identity.

 The three other climbers, who were not injured, were flown off the mountain shortly before 5 p.m.